pragmint/open-practices/practices/treat-broken-builds-like-outages.md

 ### Reinforce Through Retrospectives

-When builds stay broken longer than expected, treat it as a process failure.
+When a build stays broken longer than expected, treat it as a process failure.

 Review:
 - Why wasn't it fixed immediately?